filleben/F1Experiences/README.md

 - As a user, I want to be able to view a list of events.
 - As a user, I want to be able to view a list of tickets for each event.
-- As a user, I want to be able to view a running total of my puchases.
+- As a user, I want to be able to view a running total of my purchases.
 - As a user, I want to be able to create an account to view and manage my orders.
 - As a user, I want to be able to edit and remove items from my cart while shopping.
 - As a user, I want to be able to pay for tickets using card payment.